9 Things That Can Happen to Your Body When You Get Too Much Sleep

 Weight gain is another chicken-or-egg factor associated with long amounts of sleep.
 “One difficulty in untangling these effects is that things like sleep-disordered breathing, depression, or medication side effects can cause an increase in sleep duration and are also linked to other risk factors, such as weight gain,” says Elizabeth McDevitt, PhD, a researcher at the Sleep and Cognition Lab at the University of California, Riverside.
 But in this case, sleep could be both a cause and an effect.
 “What we do know is that as people get more obese, they’re likely to be long sleepers,” Michael Irwin, MD, a professor of psychiatry and biobehavioral sciences at the David Geffen School of Medicine at UCLA, told Prevention.
 “And if you’re a long sleeper, you’re more likely to be obese.”
 If you’re spending more time in bed, you’re not exercising or even moving around, so you’re burning fewer calories.
 In a study from Canada, long sleepers were 25 percent more likely to gain 5 kg over the study’s 6-year period, and experienced a 21 percent increased risk of developing obesity.
 Here’s how you can even lose weight while you sleep.

 Not surprisingly, given the link between longer sleep and obesity, diabetes is also more common among long sleepers.
 But Canadian researchers found that even after adjusting for body mass, long sleepers had double the risk of developing diabetes.
 Other studies suggest that too much (or too little) sleep can affect your blood glucose levels, regardless of your weight or activity level.
 Still, cause has not yet been definitively proven.
 “Very little is understood about mechanistic pathways linking long sleep and health outcomes,” Dr. McDevitt says.
-You should pay attention to these symptoms of diabetes.
+These are 12 sleep orders you need to know about.